joereynolds/joereynolds.github.io/drafts/2025-06-01-things-i-learnt-making-a-game.md

     However.

-    - Steam take their cut - £30000 (£70000 left)
+    - Steam take their cut of 30% - £30000 (£70000 left)
     - The average refund rate is ~10% so say goodbye to another £10000 (£60000 left)
     - Income and VAT - Variable but let's say £5000 (£55000)
+    - You probably released it at a discounted rate so let's that's another £5000 (£50000)

-    You're left with £55k.
+    You're left with £50k.
 I've been kind here and not factored in any other expenses you may have but what this equates to more-or-less an annual wage of a mid/senior-level software developer.